Karl-Ehlhardt/MaintenanceApp/README.md

 Please visit our [Trello planning board.](https://trello.com/b/9VHzjxGe/machine-maintenance "Machine Maintenance on Trello")

+Throughout our project we used references from our past project at [Eleven Fifty](https://elevenfifty.org)

+We also used [Microsoft Docs](https://docs.microsoft.com/en-us/), and [StackOverflow](https://stackoverflow.com)

 ### Team and Project Structure

 This is a *4-tier* WebAPI (Data, Models, Services, and Controllers) to manage machine maintenance in a testing, lab, or production facility.
 Our teammate Karl has experience in this area and presented the idea to us on planning day.
 This is a business need where ever machines are used, ensuring that in our Blue Badge project we would learn to solve some "real world" problems.